Trap-bar Deadlift

 1. 1

-Stand in the center of the trap bar with your feet shoulder-width apart, toes pointing slightly out.
+Stand inside the trap bar with your feet shoulder-width apart, toes pointing slightly outward.

 2. 2

-Bend at your hips and knees, grasp the handles of the trap bar, and keep your back straight.
+Bend your knees and hinge at your hips to grasp the handles of the trap bar, keeping your back straight and chest up.

 3. 3